 For the first time crofters had security of tenure, and this could be passed from father to son.
 They had the right to compensation for improvements they carried out to the land, and a Land Court was set up to fix fair rents.
 It had taken over a hundred years of evictions and banishments, anger and finally rebellion, but at last the remaining Highlanders had a right to a life in their own country.

 Today the site of the Battle of Braes is commemorated with a small monument.

 Braes is a wonderful area to explore with some good walks and one of the best beaches on Skye within walking distance of Braes Retreat.
 The resident sea eagles and otters are frequently spotted, as are dolphins and whales in the Sound of Raasay.

 15 minutes from Braes Retreat is Portree, the island’s capital.
 A picturesque village centred on an historic fishing port, it offers a wide range of shops, banks, restaurants and pubs.
-There is a small cinema and theatre and a sports centre with a swimming pool.
+There is a sports centre with a swimming pool.
 There are regular ceilidhs and concerts during the summer season.

 ISLE OF SKYE

 Whether it is the natural world, culture or history, Skye has something for everyone.
 The hills, mountains, lochs and sea provide numerous outdoor activities.
 Art, craft, food and drink establishments abound across the island.
 The rich culture of Skye can be explored through crofting, castles and archaeological sites.
 The Skye Guide is a good place to start for planning your trip.